Azur-Ice/MCSHGo/README.md

 ## IO for each server.
 - input:
     Use `<serverName> | xxx` to write `xxx` to `serverName`.
+    Otherwise, the input will be written to every server.
 - output:
     It will present output from each server like this:
     ```